 - Iago instructs Roderigo to run and make a ruckus about the fact that a mutiny has started, and then acts all surprised when, shortly after, the town bell is rung (likely by Roderigo).
 This makes it a sure bet that Othello will come in and ask just what all the fuss is about.

 - Then… Othello comes in and asks just what all the fuss is about.
-Iago feigns innocence and says he doesn't know how the brawl started, he just suddenly saw everyone fighting like they were suddenly transformed to a schoolyard.
+Iago feigns innocence and says he doesn't know how the brawl started, he just saw everyone fighting like they were suddenly transported to a schoolyard.

 - Othello demands explanations: Cassio says he can't speak, and Montano, claiming to be weak from blood-loss, says he's only guilty if he can be blamed for not being able to protect himself.

 - So Cassio's drunk, Montano's claiming self-defense, and Othello's mad.
 He says his passion is beginning to overtake his reason, and everyone's going to get a beating unless this gets cleared up immediately.
 Further, it's for shame that the men make such a ruckus when the poor people of Cyprus feel like they're at war, and their supposed rescuers can't even manage their own domestic disputes.

 - Othello calls on Iago to explain, who claims he would never speak a bad word against Cassio.
 He says he was chatting with Montano when a fellow ran in crying for help, with Cassio in hot pursuit.
 Montano, stepping toward Cassio to calm him down, got pulled into the fray.